CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 2) Memorize setting

 When you close Inbx_0, Inbx_0 will remember your current setting including the size and theme of your display window.
 Next time when your open the app, it will give you your "preferred" setting you used last time.

+#### Saving the data
+Task Manager data are saved in the hard disk automatically after any command that changes the data.<br>
+There is no need to save manually.

 <!--- @@author A0139481Y -->
 ## **Command Summary**